 4. With the activated almonds ready and completely cooled down (Best done in the oven, switched off and cooled there.
 Makes them nice and crispy).
 I took just under 3 cups of almonds and make assorted flavours as per the almond post or whatever ideas you fancy exploring!

 5. With the remaining ready-activated almonds I made a nut butter.
-Blend about 2.5 cups on high until they start to turn into wet sand and then add a little macadamia oil (depending on how dry they are, you might need up to 4 tablespoons) and a little salt and green stevia powder or rice malt syrup to taste and pop into a jar.
+Blend about 2.5 cups on high until they start to turn into wet sand and then add a little macadamia oil (depending on how dry they are from the activating step, you might need up to 4 tablespoons) and a little pinch of salt and pop into a jar.
 For a luxury treat, I added 1/2 teaspoon vanilla bean powder.
 Scrumptious!

 3 big jars of almonds, a big jar of nut butter and 750ml of nut milk (with pulp left over for banana bread or biscuits down the track so I’ve popped that in the freezer) all pesticide free and activated, so all lacking the enzyme inhibitors to boot.